Is Proofreading a Good Side Hustle? (15 Reasons Why It Is)

 A calculator, a pen, a wad of money, and a notebook with the words "Side Hustle Ideas" written in black marker.

-I had heard other proofreaders talk about discovering other interests and talents after learning how to proofread.
+I had heard other proofreaders talk about discovering new interests and talents after learning how to proofread, and I think this can happen for a couple of reasons.

+First, proofreading gives you greater confidence in your language abilities.
 Second, as you spend additional time reading and learning, you become increasingly aware of and open to new ideas and opportunities.

 Other related side hustles (besides copyediting) that proofreaders may wish to pursue include editing, beta reading, content writing, and copywriting.